Lesson 7: Screen Sharing and Sending Files

 - Keep your computer's firewall on.
 Firewall software helps to prevent people or malware from gaining access to your computer through the Internet.

-To learn more about keeping your computer safe from viruses, review our lesson on Protecting Your Computer from Internet Threats from our Internet Safety tutorial.
+To learn more about keeping your computer safe from viruses, review our lesson on How to Avoid Malware from our Internet Safety tutorial.